falconry/falcon/docs/api/media.rst

 When creating your API object you can either add or completely replace all of the handlers.
 For example, lets say you want to write an API that sends and receives MessagePack.
-We can easily do this by telling our Falcon API that we want a default media-type of `application/msgpack` and then create a new ``Handlers`` object specifying the desired media type and a handler that can process that data.
+We can easily do this by telling our Falcon API that we want a default media-type of ``application/msgpack`` and then create a new :any:`Handlers` object specifying the desired media type and a handler that can process that data.

 .. code:: python

     import falcon
-    from falcon import media_handlers
+    from falcon import media

-    handlers = media_handlers.Handlers({
+    handlers = media.Handlers({
-        'application/msgpack': media_handlers.MessagePack,
+        'application/msgpack': media.MessagePackHandler,
     })

     api = falcon.API(media_type='application/msgpack')